Wake Forest University Department of Counseling

 Instructor Interactions

 Apart from clinical courses, WFU online courses are primarily asynchronous in nature, meaning students and instructors can engage with the learning materials at different times.
 There are a few notable exceptions, however, such as live sessions, office hours, and triad work (skills courses).
 For the asynchronous portions of our courses, students interact with instructors through virtual discussion boards, weekly video and/or written announcements, email communications, and formative and summative feedback on assignments.
-For the synchronous portions of our courses, students interact with lead instructors in weekly, recorded live sessions, and with practitioner instructors in office hours.
-Regarding live sessions, lead instructors meet virtually with students one hour per week in which they present on a topic related to the learning material for the week, as well as answer questions that students have about the course material or assignments.
-In office hours, practitioner instructors answer students’ questions about course content and assignments.
+For the synchronous portions of our courses, students interact with the university supervisor in weekly, recorded live sessions.
+Regarding live sessions, university supervisors meet virtually with students one hour per week in which they present on a topic related to the learning material for the week, as well as answer questions that students have about the course material or assignments.
+In office hours, the university supervisor will answer students’ questions about course content and assignments.
 They also, at times, present on topics related to that week’s lessons.

 Assessments